okopanja/SharkPlanner/Development/README.md

 1. Learn well the procedure of entry by reading the sources such as: official module manual and/or [Chuck's guide](https://chucksguides.com/)
 2. Determine what identifier is needed for your module.
 No official documentation exists, but this is the best unofficial source I could find: https://github.com/pydcs/dcs/blob/bbd92f7c3aa67a8b6f7e1bb1f5534580ca05e892/tools/pydcs_export.lua#L213
 3. Determine what is the device ID of entry device.
 Read **Mods\aircraft\F-16C\Cockpit\Scripts\devices.lua** and figure out what is the device ID.
 4. Determine which ID codes correspond to the each command (button, lever, dial, switch, etc) from **Mods\aircraft\F-16C\Cockpit\Scripts\command_defs.lua**.
-Entries in this file are typically: 1. not unique per device, 2. calculated in runtime (no explicitly stated values).
-3. typically they start with 3000 and get incremented with each listing in line
+Entries in this file are typically:
+  1. not unique per device,
+  2. calculated in runtime (no explicitly stated values),
+  3. typically they start with 3000 and get incremented with each listing in line.
 5. Carefully read [example module init script](Development/MyModuleTemplate/init.lua) and [example command generator](Development/MyModuleTemplate/MyModuleCommandGenerator.lua)

 ## Development environment setup